 The management of Religious Education in our Voluntary Aided School is a distinctive role of the governors and Headteacher.
 The delivery of RE is in accordance with the Trust Deed and in accordance with the rites, practices and doctrines of the Church of England.
-Although the Governing Body as a whole is responsible for determining the nature of the Religious Education provided in school, the link governor with overall responsibility is Revd.
-Sarah Lunn.
+Although the Governing Body as a whole is responsible for determining the nature of the Religious Education provided in school, the link governor with overall responsibility is Rev'd.
+Steve Wilkinson.

-Our school curriculum for RE meets the requirements of the 1988 Education Reform Act, which stipulates that Religious Education is compulsory for all children, including those in the reception class who are less than five years old.
+Our school curriculum for RE meets the requirements of the 1988 Education Reform Act, which stipulates that Religious Education is compulsory for all children, including those in the reception class who are less than five years old and at least 5% of curriculum time is devoted to RE.